Magick is an extremely precise art and science.

 In this article, however, I want to discuss how to structure practicing magick on a daily basis.
 If you don't sort your daily routine out, and stick to it, you're not going to get very far.
 It's exactly like going to the gym—you've got to do it every day (or, you know, five times a week) in order to get yourself in peak condition.

-And this is actually a really good way to look at magick.
+Focusing and committing in this way is actually a really good way to look at magick.
 You might have read some of the records of the famous exploits of the magicians of the past—the big rituals or "Workings" that people are still talking about decades or centuries into the future—but you don't get there without training yourself first.
 The mind has to be prepared before it can handle that kind of thing.

 In my early days studying magick, I came across Carlos Castaneda's concept of the tonal and the nagual, which he took from Toltec sorcery.
 The tonal is the material world, and the material life of the magician in that world.
 It's the mundane world, the work-a-day world.
 Many magicial and religious systems look down on the material world, or regard it is a trap or snare.
 (For instance, Hinduism dismisses the illusory world as maya, Buddhism as samsara, Gnosticism as a prison constructed by "archons," and so on.)
 This, of course, is in contrast to the nagual, the immaterial world.
 The one you zip around in during dreams, magical trances, psychedelic experiences and so on.
 (Forgive me if I'm bastardizing Toltec philosophy, I probably am, and Castaneda probably did so in the first place, too.)